duplode/duplode.github.io/src/posts/migrating-a-project-to-stack.md

 gh-issue: 7
 ---

-This post consists of notes on which steps I took to convert convert one of my Haskell projects to stack.
+This post consists of notes on how I converted one of my Haskell projects to stack.
 It provides a small illustration of how flexible stack can be in accomodating project organisation quirks on the way towards predictable builds.<!--more--> If you want to see the complete results, here are links to the
 [Bitbucket repository](https://bitbucket.org/duplode/stunts-cartography)
 of Stunts Cartography, the example project I am using, and specifically to the